 There’s quite a lot going on when you first log into ActiveCampaign.
 It’s a design that might put less experienced users off, but the core functionality is spot on.

 Campaign Monitor is very much focused on the email marketing.
 It doesn’t appear to have the most api integrations or partner relationships with other products such as e-commerce, marketing tools, or masses of detailed analytical information.

 That’s not a bad thing.
-Statistically, email marketing is one of the top conversion channels in digital marketing, so despite not being regarded as very glamorous, or a bit old school, it’s where the money’s at, so it’s perfectly reasonable – and makes sense – to invest in a solid solution focused on delivering your campaigns.
+Statistically, email marketing is one of the top conversion channels in digital marketing, so despite not being regarded as very glamorous, or a bit old school, it’s where the money’s at, so it’s perfectly reasonable – and makes sense – to invest in a solid marketing solution focused on delivering your campaigns.

 So, with that information in hand, I would say Campaign Monitor would be best suited to an organization that is heavily investing in email marketing.